Sunday, 13 December 2020

 We knocked off work at a quarter-to-twelve pm and a group of fellow employees walked all the way from Francis Street where our factory stood to Penn Station - always talking about anything that came to mind.
 I could finally use English for the first time even if everyone spoke broken English.
 Some of the Black Haitian boys stopped there to have something to eat before taking a train or bus elsewhere.
 I kept on walking past Penn Station on Market Street and would cross over bustling McCarter Highway to the other side.

 The other side of the tracks was exactly that: the shadier side of Newark where large stretches of street blocks had been torched during the infamous 1967 riots.
 No more Portuguese, only Hispanics and Blacks.
 There was nothing open at this hour.
-In the morning you could have ham'n'eggs in a joint owned by a Puerto Rican fellow on Columbia Street past Green Street toward Laffayette Street.
+In the morning one could have ham'n'eggs in a joint owned by a Puerto Rican fellow on Columbia Street past Green Street toward Laffayette Street.
 The area was 'rough'; half industrial, half-residential.
 Myriad of chards of broken glass bottles scattered on the pavement.
 Some of the streets were paved with red brick.
 Hamilton Street on the Ironbound side of McCarter Hwy which starts at New Jersey Road Avenue still is paved with red bricks if you check up at Google Maps (2020).

 Nino & Pepe were in New York by mid June.
-A lot had happened to them (and myself too) since I had left them in San Francisco with Carey & Paul on 22nd May 1972.
+A lot had happened to them too since I had left them in San Francisco with Carey & Paul on 22nd May 1972.
 Pepe's US visa was about to expire and he needed an extension.
 He would have to travel to either Canada or Europe to renew his visa.
 He then decided to change his life completely.
 He gave up his flat on Larkin Street, probably transfering the lease to a friend of his; anyone would have taken that lovely apartment.
 He left his Best Western Motels job and flew Sabena Airlines to BrusselsBelgium with Nino.
 They had a stopover in Paris so Nino would climb up the Eiffel Tower.
 Both Pepe and Nino had a brand new US entry visa and could stay in the country (legally) for another 6 months.

 I don't remember exactly the first time I brought Nino to Newark.
-I must have rung Pablo who told me the big news: Pepe & Neno had arrived in New York on a flight from Brussels and were staying at an apartament in Queens, N.Y. that had been rented for them.
+I must have rung Pablo who told me the big news: Pepe & Nino had arrived in New York on a flight from Brussels and were staying at an apartament in Queens, N.Y. which had been rented for them.
 I took the Path train to 14th Street or 33rd Street, then caught a New York subway train to Times Square and Queens.
 On my first or second visit to their Queens apartment, I must have taken Nino by the arm and brought him across the Hudson River to feel what Newark, N.J.was like.

-I showed Nino the neighbourhood around Ferry Street and Wilson Avenue, then I took him to wherever I was staying at the moment.
+I showed Nino the neighbourhood around Ferry StreetWilson Avenue... then I took him to wherever place I was staying at the moment.
 Honestly, I'm lost on that point.
-Next thing I know me & Nino were doing what we used to do in downtown São Paulo in the old days.
-Walking about, sitting down any time we felt like to smoke cigarettes and talk our heads off the whole day.
+Next thing I know Myself & Nino were doing the same we used to do in downtown São Paulo in the old days: Walking about, sitting at any available space any time we felt like to smoke cigarettes and talk our heads off the whole day.

 I remember asking Enriqueta whether she had ever visited the Statue of Liberty.
 She answered she'd never seen Miss Liberty!
 Not even from afar - which is hard to believe as one can spot it on a clear winter's day - from a distance - in that part of New Jersey.
 Liberty Island is actually under N.J. jurisdiction.
 She also said she'd never been to Manhattan.
 I don't know this could be possible.
 I wonder whether she never went to the harbour to greet relatives arriving from Spain in the 30s or 40s.